Donate

 In 2023, we will celebrate 50 years since the Endangered Species Act went into effect.
 This 50th anniversary provides a unique opportunity celebrate conservation achievements, highlight conservation needs, and engage the public and decision-makers in events and conversations which encourage our continued involvement in the preservation of important species across the globe and remind us of our shared heritage of conservation in the United States.

-FOUR PAWS is proud to be a member of the Endangered Species Coalition, whose mission is to stop the human-caused extinction of our nation’s at-risk species, to protect and restore their habitats, and to guide these fragile populations along the road to recovery.
+FOUR PAWS is proud to be a member of the ESA@50 coalition and the Species Survival Network, and to work with groups like the Endangered Species Coalition, all of which strive to stop the human-caused extinction of our nation’s at-risk species, to protect and restore their habitats, and to guide these fragile populations along the road to recovery.
 Throughout the coming year, we are honored to take part in the celebration of the 50th anniversary of the Endangered Species Act, and we will have many opportunities for you to join us!

 Rescued Bear Amelia at Arosa Bear Sanctuary